kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 ...
 ```

 Everything should look good now.
+Reload the file and things should look good again.
 Our final code is below.

 ```javascript
 <!-- index.html -->